Turner

 Turner features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Turner's dwelling structure, as per the latest Census, consisted of 12.6% houses and 87.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
-Home ownership in Turner was at 18.0%, with mortgaged dwellings at 26.6% and rented ones at 55.4%.
-The median monthly mortgage repayment was $1,901, lower than the Australian Capital Territory average of $2,080 but higher than the national average of $1,863.
-The median weekly rent in Turner was $480, higher than both the Australian Capital Territory figure of $476 and the national average of $375.
+In Turner, as evaluated in the latest Census, 12.6% were houses while 87.4% consisted of other dwellings such as semi-detached units, apartments, and 'other' dwellings.
+This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Turner stood at 18.0%, with mortgaged dwellings at 26.6% and rented ones at 55.4%.
+The median monthly mortgage repayment in the area was $1,901, lower than the Australian Capital Territory average of $2,080.
+Meanwhile, the median weekly rent figure in Turner was $480, compared to the Australian Capital Territory's $450.
+Nationally, Turner's mortgage repayments were higher at $1,901 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing